$0 Texas Micro-School & Pod Kit — Start Your Learning Pod Legally and on Your Own Terms

 The Multi-Age Pod Scheduling Framework

-The single biggest operational fear for new pod founders is managing children of different ages and grade levels simultaneously without burning out by week three.
-This section provides weekly scheduling frameworks for mixed-age pods using self-paced curriculum models, transitions between independent work and group sessions, and the facilitation shift from "teacher" to "learning guide."
-It draws on the same pedagogical principles used by Prenda and KaiPod — without their platform fees.
+Because trying to lecture five children of different ages simultaneously is the fastest path to burnout by week three.
+Weekly scheduling frameworks that shift you from "teacher" to "learning guide" — using self-paced curriculum models, transitions between independent work and group sessions, and the same pedagogical principles used by Prenda and KaiPod, without their platform fees.

 The TEFA Reality Check

-Social media is flooded with claims that Texas families can receive $10,800 per child from TEFA.
-That figure applies only to accredited private schools.
-Unaccredited learning pods — which is exactly what most neighborhood micro-schools are — are currently capped at $2,000 per student under the SB 2 rules.
-This section sets accurate expectations, walks through the income and eligibility criteria, and explains the specific vendor compliance requirements your pod must meet to access those funds.
+Because making financial decisions based on the $10,800 figure circulating on social media will wreck your first-year budget.
+The actual cap for unaccredited learning pods is $2,000 per student under the SB 2 rules.
+This section sets accurate expectations, walks through income and eligibility criteria, and explains the vendor compliance requirements your pod must meet.
 Transparent, legally accurate, and written to protect you from decisions based on inflated promises.

 The Texas Pod Launch Checklist

-A single-page, print-and-pin sequencing document that walks you from "I have an idea" to "the first day of pod school" — covering the legal, operational, financial, and community formation steps in the correct order.
-Most parents spend forty or more hours assembling this sequence from blog posts, Facebook groups, and policy documents.
-This checklist condenses it to a single reference document.
+Because most parents spend forty-plus hours assembling the launch sequence from blog posts, Facebook groups, and policy documents.
+A single-page, print-and-pin document that walks you from "I have an idea" to "the first day of pod school" — covering the legal, operational, financial, and community formation steps in the correct order.

 Who This Kit Is For